stacks-network/docs/_develop/zero_to_dapp_3.md

    ID with the required _secret recovery key_ or _magic recovery code_.
 The
    secret recovery key is a 12 or 24 word phrase you recorded when you created the ID.
-The magic recovery code is a string of characters Blockstack emailed to you when you created the your identity.
+The magic recovery code is a string of characters Blockstack emailed to you when you created your identity.
 You can confirm your identity with either.

 * If you do not yet have a Blockstack ID, <a href="https://browser.blockstack.org/" target="\_blank">create one through the Blockstack Browser</a> .